Therapeutic Riding

 Our riders attend RDA to achieve a specific goal, whether it is therapeutic, educational or sporting.

-Riding develops, improves and promotes Balance and co-ordination, Posture and muscle tone, Concentration, Self-discipline and self-esteem, Perception and spatial awareness, Communication and social skills, Independence, Encourages decision making, The stimulation of learning skills, Behaviour modification, Recreational and sport riding, Social contact and trust with peers.
+Riding develops, improves and promotes balance and co-ordination, posture and muscle tone, concentration, self-discipline and self-esteem, perception and spatial awareness, communication and social skills, independence, encourages decision making, The stimulation of learning skills, behaviour modification, recreational and sport riding, social contact and trust with peers.